G2020sudo/model_server/docs/performance_tuning.md

 execution streams.
 They split the available resources to perform parallel execution of multiple requests.
 It is particularly efficient for models which can not consume effectively all CPU cores or for CPUs with high number of cores.

-By default, OpenVINO Model Server sets the value CPU_THROUGHPUT_AUTO.
+By default, for `CPU` target device, OpenVINO Model Server sets the value CPU_THROUGHPUT_AUTO and GPU_THROUGHTPUT_AUTO for `GPU` target device.
 It calculates the number of streams based on number of available vCPUs.
 It gives a compromise between the single client scenario and the high concurrency.

 If this default configuration is not suitable, adjust it with the parameter `CPU_THROUGHPUT_STREAMS` defined as part